Computer55x/FlightGear-A320Neo-Multiliveries/README.md

 # How To Use
-Download all files in a .zip folder
+Download all files in a .zip folder.
-Unzip the folder
+Unzip the folder.
-Make sure that all files like 'P45.xml' and 'A32neo-P45.png' are present in the folder WARNING !
-Make sure to rename 'A32Neo-P45.png' as A320Neo-P45.png or the plugin will not work Go to FlightGear Aircraft repository in your hard drive Go in A320neo
+Make sure that all files like 'P45.xml' and 'A32neo-P45.png' are present in the folder.
+WARNING !
+Make sure to rename 'A32Neo-P45.png' as A320Neo-P45.png or the plugin will not work.
+Go to FlightGear Aircraft repository in your hard drive.
+Go in A320neo.
-Open the folder
+Open the folder.
-Go in Models -> Liveries
+Go in Models -> Liveries.
-And paste all.png files
+And paste all.png files.
-Open A320neo folder
+Open A320neo folder.
-And paste all .xml files
+And paste all .xml files.
 Well done, Enjoy !

 # Actual Liveries and new Liveries